hjpotter92/ptokax-scripts/README.md

   4. Denying messages from unsubscribed users
   5. Logs of messages received
 - Restricting unregistered users from chat.
+- Users' daily activity stored to database.
+Applicable for registered users only.

 Useful Links
 ------------